A HECS-HELP loan allows students to borrow from the Commonwealth to cover some or all of their student contribution.

 - complete and submit a ‘Request for Commonwealth support and HECS-HELP' form for each program you are enrolled in by the census date

-- provide your Tax File Number (TFN) or a Certificate of application for a tax file number before the census date, otherwise your enrolment will be cancelled.
+- provide your Tax File Number (TFN) or a Certificate of application for a tax file number before the census date.
+Importantly, you must ensure that your TFN, and all your personal details (names, date of birth and addresses) provided to the University match exactly with your records with the ATO, otherwise you will not be eligible to access HELP.

 Note 1: From 1 January 2016, if you hold a New Zealand Special Category Visa, you may be eligible for a HECS-HELP loan, providing you meet all of the following criteria: